ksanab01/Countdown/README.md

 # Countdown
 Admin Controlled Countdown

+http://staging.torontossc.com/ in the header, make sure to minimize to display responsive

 There is a form in the admin panel that takes 5 inputs:
   - Start Date Time
   - End Date Time